-No provision for Hong Kong Profits Tax has been made as the Group had no assessable profits arising in Hong Kong during the year (2022: Nil).
+No provision for Hong Kong Profits Tax has been made as the Group had no assessable profits arising in Hong Kong during the year (2023: Nil).

-No provision for income tax in the Cayman Islands and the British Virgin Islands (the "BVI") has been made as the Group had no assessable income in these jurisdictions during the year (2022: Nil).
+No provision for income tax in the Cayman Islands and the BVI has been made as the Group had no assessable income in these jurisdictions during the year (2023: Nil).

-Under the Law of the PRC on Enterprise Income Tax (the "EIT Law") and Implementation Regulations of the EIT Law, the tax rate of the Company's PRC subsidiaries is 25% (2022: 25%) except as described below.
+Under the Law of the PRC on Enterprise Income Tax (the "EIT Law") and Implementation Regulations of the EIT Law, the tax rate of the Company's PRC subsidiaries is 25% (2023: 25%) except as described below.
 Provision for the EIT for the year was made based on the estimated assessable profits calculated in accordance with the relevant income tax laws, and regulations applicable to the subsidiaries operated in the PRC.

-Putian Cable Group Co., Ltd., one of the subsidiaries of the Company, was approved to be a high and new technology enterprise ("HNTE") and is entitled to a preferential income tax rate of 15% (2022: 15%) for the year according to the PRC tax law, as it was awarded high-technology status by tax authority with a validity period of three years expiring in 2025.
-The HNTE certificate needs to be renewed every three years so as to enable Putian Cable Group Co., Ltd. to enjoy the reduced tax rate and additional 100% (2022: 100%) tax deduction ("Tax Deduction") based on the eligible research and development expenses.
+Putian Cable (as defined in Note 34), one of the subsidiaries of the Company, was approved to be a high and new technology enterprise ("HNTE") and is entitled to a preferential income tax rate of 15% (2023: 15%) for the year according to the PRC tax law, as it was awarded high-technology status by tax authority with a validity period of three years expiring in 2025.
+The HNTE certificate needs to be renewed every three years so as to enable Putian Cable to enjoy the reduced tax rate and additional 100% (2023: 100%) tax deduction ("Tax Deduction") based on the eligible research and development expenses.